 4.1.
 GLOBE Sun photometer

-GLOBE Sun photometer is a two-channel mobile sun photometer made by David Brooks in Institute of Science Research and Education.
+The GLOBE Sun photometer is a two-channel mobile sun photometer made by David Brooks in Institute of Science Research and Education.
 It contains a green LED, which detects voltage response at 500nm and a red LED, which detects voltage response at 625nm.
 The hardware implementation of this sun photometer contains two trans-impedance amplifiers with a toggle switch to select the voltage reading.
 A 9V battery supplies power to the sun photometer with a toggle switch to activate it.
-[22] It costs $140 to order this sun photometer.
+[28] It costs $140 to order this sun photometer [28].
 The advantage of using this sun photometer is it is easy to build, and it only contains several components with a digital voltmeter interface.
 However, it does not provide the full range of detecting aerosols optical depth since it only has two channels to detect the aerosol thickness.
-[22].
+[28].

 The main difference between GLOBE sun photometer and the sun photometer designed for this researches the number of active channels for aerosol optical depth measurements.
 There are various aerosol sizes in the atmosphere, and it is better to detect different wavelengths from the sun with more active channels.
 A display will be mounted into the sun photometer for display multiple measurements at the same time.
-The advantage of having more active channels is it enables more wavelength detection and can detect more sizes of aerosol content.
+The advantage of having more active channels is it will enable more wavelength detection and will detect various aerosols at the simultaneously.
 GLOBE sun photometer only enables detecting one voltage data with selectable toggle switch, whereas the sun photometer designed for this research is capable to detect wavelengths at 440nm, 525nm, 635nm, 870nm, and 940nm.
 It has 5 detection channels and able to detect the voltage simultaneously.
 It is also capable for miniaturization, as it is important for integration with radio transceiver modules.

 4.2.
 SkyClarity Device

-SkyClarity Device is a mobile sun photometer made by Dr. Andrew Kufel.
+The SkyClarity Device is a mobile sun photometer made by Dr. Andrew Kufel.
 It contains 5 optical channels, a pressure sensor, and a humidity sensor.
 The device has a data interface with an application in iPhone platform through an audio jack cable.
 The application shows the recorded data on each channel.
-The sensor is tuned through temperature characterisation[23].
+The sensor is tuned through temperature characterisation[29].
 There is a magic tape on the case to secure an iPhone on the sun photometer.
 The advantage of using SkyClarity Device is it eliminates extra LEDs for signal conditioning by using switchable gains through a multiplexer.
 However, it requires an audio jack cable to interface between the phone and device, which means that an energy harvesting circuit is required to store the input power from the phone in order to supply the device.
-[24] [25] [26]
+[30] [31] [32]

 The main differences between SkyClarity Device and the sun photometer for this research are the method of power supply and data communications.
 SkyClarity device enables both power supply and data communications with a mobile phone through an audio jack cable, whereas solar panels will supply power to the sun photometer in this research.
 The solar panels will then go through a voltage regulating circuit to supply regulated voltages to the sun photometer.
 It also has 16-bit ADC with programmable gains, which can give flexibility on adjusting the amplification of the circuit to 5V.
 The resolution of the instrument is also capable for accurate measurements.
 The sun photometer designed for this research will also be able to communicate to mobile devices through GSM mobile communications, and the device will be autonomous on data logging the voltages, and able to produce Langley calibration plots.